Klopez851/ClarityAPI/README.md

 - Deletion of user account

 ## Notes
-This entity manages all note related information with the help of supporting entities
 - Creation of notes
 - Updating of the note as a whole
 - Updating of individual note aspects (i.e. title, content, label, pinned status..etc)